 - Defended business sued for allegedly infringing trademark of karaoke disc manufacturer and obtained judgment in client's favor.
 Of the many dozens of defendants in this case, and hundreds of defendants plaintiff has sued across the country, client was the only defendant to obtain court-awarded attorney's fees as a prevailing party.
 In the order awarding fees, the court found that plaintiff "takes trolling to the next level" and plaintiff's "conduct was both vexatious and in bad faith."
 Slep-tone Entertainment Corporation v.
 Backstage Bar and Grill, Kelly C. Sugano, Taka-O, et al. (C.D.
 Cal.
 2013).
 Copy of order here.

-- Represented patent owner Tivoli, LLC in inter partes proceeding initiated by patent infringement defendant Tempo Lighting, Inc. challenging Tivoli's patent that concerns theater stair coverings.
+- Represented patent owner Tivoli, LLC in inter partes proceeding initiated by patent infringement defendant Tempo Lighting, Inc. challenging Tivoli's patent concerning theater stair coverings.
 Convinced Board of Patent Appeals to reverse reexaminer that had adopted dictionary definition of claim term and rejected all claims based thereon where claim term was specifically defined in prosecution history.
 Tempo Lighting, Inc. vs. Tivoli, LLC, Board of Patent Appeals and Interferences, Appeal No. 2011- 012102 (decided Feb.
 24, 2012).

 - In forfeiture lawsuit brought by United States, convinced U.S. Justice Dept. to enter into agreement and court order to return all of client's funds seized from its bank account by U.S. Department of Homeland Security.
 United States of America vs. $490,918 in U.S. currency, (U.S. Dist.
 E.D.N.Y., 2010).